 Make the effort to visit several local coin shops to find one that you are comfortable with.
 Look for shops that are members of the Professional Numismatics Guild (PNG), the industry association for coin dealers.

 If there's a coin set you can collect, there's a group of people sharing a common interest in that coin.
+Many hobbyists exchange information about their favorite coin series on forums and social networks.
 These groups may be the best places to learn the details of collecting the type of coin you are interested in.
 The online forums at ANA, NGC, and PCGS are all good places to connect with numismatists with similar interests.

 #9.
 One Final Tip: Take The Time To Enjoy Yourself